house-of-abbey/GarminHomeAssistant/README.md

 ## Changes to the (JSON) Dashboard Definition

 When you change the JSON file defining your dashboard, you must exit the application and the reopen it.
-It only takes a matter of a few seconds to pick up the new definition, but it is not automatic. *Don't forget* you may need to choose to clear your cached menu.
+It only takes a matter of a few seconds to pick up the new definition, but it is not automatic. *Don't forget* you may explicitly choose to clear your cached menu, or wait the application to discover your definition has changed and prompt you to restart.
+The application check only happens once after startup, rendering menu items and setting the menu item states.

 ## Submitting Corrections for Translations